 Packing is just as exhausting as the cross-country moving process.
 It is important to start early and do a small amount at a time.
 This will ensure you don’t overdo it, and it will leave you better prepared closer to moving day.
 Don’t try to take care of heavy items if you are moving while pregnant.
 Ask someone to handle these or hire a packing service.
 You may also want to inquire if the moving company you are hiring handles disassembling and reassembling large pieces of furniture, too.

 Whether you are flying or driving, you are going to need to make arrangements.
 If you are flying, aim to book a flight at a time when you feel at your best during the day.
 For example, if you generally have morning sickness early in the morning or later in the evening, avoid taking a flight during these times.

 If you are driving, plan your route and book your hotels in advance.
 It is also helpful to have an idea of where hospitals are along the way.

 Pack an Essentials Box

-You can’t fully appreciate how tiring it is to move while you are pregnant, until you actually go through it.
+You can’t fully appreciate how tiring it is to move while you are pregnant until you go through it.
 If you are increasing in altitude in your new destination, this will also affect how well you adapt.
-Point being, you probably will not want to unpack 20 boxes just to find your shower curtain, a towel, and a bar of soap.
+The point is, you probably will not want to unpack 20 boxes just to find your shower curtain, a towel, and a bar of soap.
 If you have an essentials box packed then you will only need to unpack that one box to have everything you need until you get a good night of rest.

 Listen to Your Body